abhiguptame/Microservices-Design-Patterns/README.md

 - Logging must be structured.
 - Logging must share a taxonomy.

-## Edge Design:
-- Identify client
-- Build contracts
-- Implement contracts
-- Maintain passivity as long as client is needed

 ## Business Process Domain:
 - Provide higher-level business functionality
 - Allow us to encapsulate related domains
 - No datasource access
 - Distinct functional uses

-## Process Aggregator:
-- Problem: We have serveral business processes that must be called together and have a composite payload.
-- Aggregator provides clients a single API to call
-- Can introduce its own process logic
-- Can cause long blocking calls

 ## Single Service, Single Database:
 - Problem: Scalability needs between database and service are related.